Jets1127/Pathfinder/README.md

 # Pathfinder
-Pathfinding algorithms coded with C++ and visualized using the SFML library
+Pathfinding algorithms coded with C++ and visualized using the SFML library and Microsoft Visual Studio